SEOUL, South Korea — North and South Korea on Saturday set a meeting to prepare for more reunions of families separated by the 1950-53 Korean War.

-South Korea switched off its loudspeakers Tuesday after North Korea expressed "regret" that the South Korean soldiers were injured by the mine explosion.
-The vague agreement allows Pyongyang to continue denying it laid the mines and Seoul to claim that the term "regret" signals an apology.
+South Korea turned off its loudspeakers Tuesday after North Korea in an accord expressed "regret" that the South Korean soldiers were injured by the mine blasts, but without saying it was responsible for it.